1.1 The name of this local chapter of the Green Party of Colorado is The Denver Green Party.

 - must abide by the bylaws of the Denver Green Party and the Green Party of Colorado;

-- agree to support/promote only the candidates nominated by this local, the Green Party of Colorado and the Green Party of the United States; and
+- agree to support/promote only the candidates nominated or endorsed by this local, the Green Party of Colorado and the Green Party of the United States; and

 - should generally agree with the local party platform and the state and national party platforms.